-What to watch: Saint Narcisse
+What to watch: Saint-Narcisse by Bruce LaBruce

-As you’d expect from a film by Bruce LaBruce, there’s a lot to get your teeth into with Saint Narcisse.
+As you’d expect from a film by Bruce LaBruce, there’s a lot to get your teeth into with Saint-Narcisse.

 It’s dark, it’s sexy, it’s melodramatic.

 Set in Montreal in 1972, the film gives us the story of Dominic (Félix-Antoine Duval).
 Dominic has been raised by his grandmother, but her death uncovers the secret that – despite what he had been told – Dominic’s mother is actually alive.
 Dominic embarks on a search for his mother and, in the process, discovers much more than he bargained for.

 The concept of narcissism is explored on a number of different levels – from taking polaroid selfies, to being aroused by your own image, to doppelgängers, divine reincarnation, and twincest.